-The New Burdo Culinary Arts Center:
+The B. Robert Burdo Culinary Arts Center:

-In January 2012, the new Culinary Arts Center opened.
-The Department holds classes at the Culinary Arts Center Monday-Friday from 7:00 am-10:00 pm.
+The Department holds the majority of classes at the Culinary Arts Center Monday-Friday from 7:00 am-10:00 pm.
 These classes are mostly part of the Culinary Arts, Baking and Pastry, Front House Operations, Dining Room Service and Restaurant Management Certificates and Majors programs.
-Additionally, the Department offers Ethnic and Specialty cooking classes designed for the continuing professional and certificate student.
-The Culinary Café and Bakery operate in this new location W-F, 7:30am until 2pm with days and hours of operation based on the college calendar.
+Additionally, on evenings and weekends, the Department offers Ethnic and Specialty cooking classes designed for the continuing professional and certificate student.
+The Culinary Café and Bakery operate in this location W-F, 8:00am until 2pm with days and hours of operation based on the college calendar.
 Over time, the Department intends to expand operations to include additional days and hours of operation as yet to be determined.
 The Department intends to expand the certificate offerings to include certificates in butchery, advanced culinary, vegetarian cooking, catering, bread baking, and confections.
-Once the catering certificate is in place, the Department will have the possibility to increase revenue by catering to the College Community.

 The staffing needs at the Burdo Culinary Arts Center include: